How to control costs

 Fixed costs remain constant regardless of sales.
 Examples include rent, electricity bills, accountancy fees, bank charges and so on.

 So how can you control your costs?
-The first thing to do is write down all of your costs and decide if they are fixed or variable.
+First, write down all of your costs and decide if they are fixed or variable.
 This is a good exercise because it enables you to establish exactly how much you are spending each day/week/month and what you are spending it on.

 Once you have itemised all business costs, the next task is to reduce them.
 Yes, it can be done, and it would not be unrealistic to set a target of between 10-20%.
 Remember - anything saved immediately means more profit for your business.